Jobsite Sanitation

 Rough-Site Logistics with Crane-Liftable Units

-High-rise builds in Salt Lake City need crane-liftable restrooms—units with rigging eyes and a reinforced steel cage for tower crane lifts between floors.
-The skid-mounted base locks into the crane sling; once hoisted, rugged casters roll the jobsite unit off the deck.
-On grade, anchor to gravel or bolt to concrete pads.
-Cycle waste tanks via suction hose into the holding tank below.
-Monthly contracts streamline compliance with the OSHA 1910.141 sanitation rule for construction worker restrooms; see monthly construction portable toilet rental pricing across Salt Lake.
+High-rise builds in Salt Lake City need jobsite units that move with the work — crane-liftable restrooms with a reinforced steel cage and rigging eyes for tower-crane deck-to-deck lifts.
+The skid-mounted base locks into a crane sling; rugged casters roll off the hoist onto grade.
+Anchor to gravel or bolt to concrete, then relocate between phases.
+Waste tank pump-outs use a suction hose routed to the holding tank below.
+Compliant with the OSHA 1910.141 sanitation rule for construction worker restrooms, these units cycle across Salt Lake on monthly construction portable toilet rental pricing.

 Construction Site Questions